karlyupan66/xbanker-interview-takehome/README.md

 Requirements:
  - Your chatbot should utialize agent and general knowledge/reasoning of LLM to answer basic financial related questions
- - Persist all chat messages, use the database of your choice
+ - Provide some basic instructions in your prompt where financial knowledge is indicated
+ - All chat messages need to be persisted in database
  - The chatbot should have basic memory capability in order to carry coherent conversation

 You can choose any Open AI models as the LLM of your choice.
 We will provide a test Open AI key for you to use in your development.